BYRIO/krita-webdoc-zh/KritaFAQ.rst

 https://forum.kde.org/viewtopic.php?f=139&t=127269 for more info.

-License, rights and the Krita foundation
+License, rights and the Krita Foundation
 ========================================

 Who owns Krita?